 FOR YOUR REFLECTION and RESPONSE:

 Read the first half of Psalm 84:5: Blessed are those whose strength is in you.
 To whom is this comment directed?
 In what ways has this been true in your life?

 Nehemiah 8:10 says, “…the joy of the Lord is my strength.”
 What do you think the joy of the Lord looks like?
 Have you seen it lately?
-If so, in whom?
-Share your story and join the strength-party!
-Tell me about it in the comments section
+Share your story!
+Tell me about it in the comments section of my blog.

-FOR YOUR WORSHIP RESPONSE: Click on the video below and take a moment to worship our God who is both our Strength and our Song!
+FOR YOUR WORSHIP RESPONSE: Click now to hear a song I’ve posted and take a moment to worship our God who is both our Strength and our Song!

-Today’s GiG devotion is adapted from Knowing God by Name by Sharon Jaynes, Gwen Smith, & Mary Southerland by permission of Multnomah, division of Random House, Inc. This is the perfect book for individual study or for gathering a group of friends in what we call GiG Groups.
+Today’s post is adapted from Knowing God by Name.
+This is the perfect book for individual study or for gathering a group of friends.
 With impactful devotions, study questions, journal pages, and free on-line video intros, this book is a resource you’ll refer to time-and-time again.

 For 6 months, I’m offering an exclusive online professional coaching group to 12 writers or speakers.